Fire and rescue services

 Buses can be crowded.
 Petty crime occurs on buses.

-TRANSTU, the Tunis Transport Company, manages buses and the light railway in Tunis.
+TRANSTU, the Tunis Transport Company, manages buses and the light railway.

 The national transport company SNTRI and Trans-Tour buses travel to remote areas of Tunisia.